AliOKeeffe/The-Animal-Association-Game/README.md

 ## Design

 ### Imagery
-The imagery and colour scheme of the site were both given careful consideration to ensure they compliment each other.
+- The imagery and colour scheme of the site were both given careful consideration to ensure they compliment each other.
 The imagery used in the game is very important to the overall experience of the user.
+- Cartoon style imagery was chosen to give a playful feel to the site and to appeal to young children.
-Given that that the game relates to animal habitats, a nature theme is consistently used across all imagery in order to tie in with the overall theme of the game.
+- Given that that the game relates to animal habitats, a nature theme is consistently used across all imagery in order to tie in with the overall theme of the game.

-Cartoon style images to appeal to children

 ### Colour Scheme